-If you’re an Amazon-only seller, the best tool we can recommend is InventoryLab.
-It’s an all-in-one inventory management system.
+- Tool #1: If you’re an Amazon-only seller, the best tool we can recommend is InventoryLab because it’s an all-in-one inventory management system.
 You can create product listings, keep track of shipments and inventory, manage income and expenses, and analyze your business’s growth and performance over time.

-If you’re an Amazon seller AND an eBay seller (or a NewEgg seller, or one of the other six supported platforms), we recommend SellBrite.
+- Tool #2: Now, if you are selling on Amazon AND an eBay (or a NewEgg seller, or one of the other six supported platforms), we recommend SellBrite.
 It sacrifices the accounting, financial and analytics tools of InventoryLab in favor of multi-channel inventory and listing management tools.

 For example, SellBrite automatically keeps inventory for your Amazon store, eBay store and Etsy store all synced up so that you’re never showing duplicate products.
 You can also manage multiple stores on the same channel (if you have two Amazon accounts, for example).
 You can learn more about specific features on their website.

-Selling on Amazon doesn’t have to be intimidating, even if you’re a new seller.
-It’s the largest e-Commerce platform in the world, and now you have all the tools you need to make the most of it.
+So, selling on Amazon doesn’t have to be intimidating, even if you’re a new seller.
+It’s the largest e-commerce platform in the world, and now you have all the tools you need to make the most of it.
 But in the end, nothing beats getting your hands dirty and actually putting these Amazon ranking hacks to work!

-- Win the Buy Box by making sure your offer is eligible, accurate, and priced a penny lower than the competition.
+- Use the Buy Box Hack by making sure your offer is eligible, accurate, and priced a penny lower than the competition.

-- Get easy sales by piggybacking on the ASINs of successful products.
+- Get easy sales by piggybacking on the Amazon ASINs of successful products.